sibo-cai/TS-ICL/README.md

 # TS-ICL
-An In-Context-Learning based time series foundation model
+An In-Context-Learning based foundation model for time series forecasting.